nordic-institute/X-Road/doc/Sidecar/kubernetes_security_server_sidecar_user_guide.md

 * The new container image has the same or subsequent minor version of the X-Road Security Server.
   As an exception, upgrading from 6.26.0 to 7.0.x is supported despite the major version change.
 * A volume is used for `/etc/xroad`.
-* An external database is used (or a volume is mapped to `/var/lib/postgresql/12/data`).
+* An external database is used (or a volume is mapped to `/var/lib/postgresql/16/main`).
 * The `xroad.properties` file with `serverconf.database.admin_user` etc. credentials is either mapped to `/etc/xroad.properties` or present in `/etc/xroad/xroad.properties`.
 * The same image type (slim or full) and variant (ee, fi, ...) are used for the new container.
+* If remote database is used, then upgrade it up to PostgreSQL 16 version when upgrading to 7.5.x.

 To update the version of the Security Server Sidecar, re-deploy the Pod with a newer version of the Sidecar container image.
 In case of the scenario [2.3 Multiple Pods using a Load Balancer](#23-multiple-pods-using-a-load-balancer), it is possible to do a rolling upgrade if there are no changes to the database schema.
 In the case of database schema changes, one needs to take the cluster off-line (scale the secondary replica set to zero), upgrade the primary, and then upgrade (and scale up) the secondaries.